mauriciomaniglia/x86-64-linux-assembly-study/README.md

 System calls will differ by operating system because differente operating systems use different kernels.

-All syscalls have a ID associated the them.
+All syscalls have a ID associated with them.
 They also take arguments, which is a list o inputs.

 ![System calls inputs by register](images/system_call_iputs_registers.png)